Black Warrior Affair

-The Black Warrior affair was an 1854 incident touching trade and sovereignty between Spain and her American possessions and the United States.
+The Black Warrior affair was an 1854 incident touching trade and sovereignty between Spain and its American possessions and the United States.

 Black Warrior, a ship in the American coastwise trade, touched at Havana, Cuba on February 28, 1854, on her eighteenth voyage to New York City.
 In technical conformity with law, but contrary to informal agreements, Cuban authorities demanded a cargo manifest.
 After a refusal, they seized and held the ship and cargo.
 The ship and cargo were restored to her owners on payment of a $6,000 fine, which was eventually remitted.